Attendance at St George's

 We know that there is a direct link between attendance and our children's personal, academic and personal development.

 We classify good attendance as above 96%.
-National average is 96%.
 That means that any absence above 7 days will cause us concern.

 Department for Education Working Together Guidance to Improve Attendance